ngurro/hw3/README.md

 >For example you will see the following: The result of `1/2` + `1/2` = 1

-**Every fraction will be in its reduced form by the greatest common factor of both rational numbers.**
+**Every fraction or `result` will be reduced by dividing both the numerator and denominator by the greatest common factor.**

 The fifth line will ask you if you want to continue doing arithmetic operations on rational numbers. *Notice that if you choose `A` the program will continue to add, and if you choose `S`, the program will proceed to subtract until you choose otherwise.* If you input `N` or `n`, you will be taken to the Rational Numbers Calculator menu.